 Another Lifehacker gem is the one that goes beyond networking and talks about the mastermind group.
 One thing you have to know, mastermind groups are essential for your personal growth.
 Creating one, and being a part of one, is essential for success.
 This article covers only the basics, but enough to get you thinking, and seed the idea of being a part of one.

 As I am still not in the place of having the job that I am satisfied with, I am looking for all the necessary things that are related to the topic.
 There are Hidden Costs of Job hunting and these helped a lot in framing my mind and thoughts regarding my opportunities.
 Another good one that accompanies it, especially for the guys, is how to create a work-friendly wardrobe on the budget.

-Failure is essential part of the life.
-Leo Balbuta is certainly a role model on how someone can live as a minimalist, but it came through experience.
-I failed is one amazing piece, and it will give you strength, if you are currently in the rough spot.
+Failure is an essential part of life.
+Leo Balbuta is certainly a role model for how someone can live as a minimalist, but it came through experience.
+I failed is one amazing piece, and it will give you strength if you are currently in the rough spot.